Quantum of Solace: Plot

-James Bond drives from Lake Garda to Siena, Italy, with the captured Mr. White in the boot of his car.
-(Note: This story takes place immediately after the events of Casino Royale.)
-Evading pursuers, Bond delivers White to M, who interrogates White regarding the mysterious organization Quantum.
+Shortly after capturing Mr. White, (Note: As depicted in Casino Royale (2006)) James Bond drives him from Lake Garda to Siena, Italy.
+Evading pursuers, Bond delivers White to M, who interrogates White regarding the mysterious organisation Quantum.
 When White responds that their operatives are everywhere, M's bodyguard Craig Mitchell shoots a guard and attacks M. Bond chases Mitchell and kills him; in the confusion, White escapes.
 Searching Mitchell's flat in London, Bond and M discover Mitchell had a contact named Edmund Slate in Haiti.
 Slate is a hitman sent to kill Camille Montes at the behest of her lover, environmentalist entrepreneur Dominic Greene.
 Greene is helping exiled Bolivian General Medrano, who murdered Camille's family, to overthrow the government and become the new president in exchange for a seemingly barren piece of desert.

 After foiling Camille's assassination attempt on Medrano by "rescuing" her, Bond follows Greene to a performance of Tosca in Bregenz, Austria.
 Meanwhile, the head of the CIA's South American section, Gregg Beam, along with agent Felix Leiter, strike a noninterference deal with Greene for access to putative stocks of Bolivian oil, which the CIA believes to be the reason for Greene's interest in the land.
 Bond infiltrates Quantum's meeting at the opera, identifying Quantum's executive board members, and a gunfight ensues.
 A Special Branch bodyguard working for Quantum member Guy Haines, an advisor to the British PM, is thrown off a roof by Bond after refusing to answer his questions.
 He lands on Greene's car and is shot dead by one of his men.
 Assuming Bond killed the bodyguard, M orders him back to London for debriefing.
 When he disobeys, she revokes his passports and cancels his payment cards.
 Bond heads to Talamone and convinces his old ally René Mathis to accompany him to Bolivia.
 They are greeted by consular employee Strawberry Fields, who demands Bond return to the UK immediately.
 Bond seduces her, and they attend a fundraising party held by Greene.
 At the party, Bond again rescues Camille from Greene, and they leave.
 The Bolivian police pull Bond and Camille over but discover Mathis unconscious in the car's boot.
-One of the officers shoots Mathis before Bond kills both of them.
-Mathis dies urging Bond to forgive Vesper and himself.
+Bond inadvertently uses Mathis as a shield as he is shot by one of the officers before Bond kills both of them.
+Mathis dies urging Bond to forgive himself, as well as his former lover, Vesper Lynd, for betraying him.
+Bond leaves Mathis' body in a dumpster on the side of the road.